hollisjamison/scripts/README.md

 ### SQL to list all users with the issue
 ```
 SELECT * from public."Users"
-WHERE "UserDirectory" = 'ADMIN'
+WHERE "UserDirectory" = 'STAFF'
-AND "UserDirectoryConnectorName" <> 'ADMIN';
+AND "UserDirectoryConnectorName" <> 'STAFF';
 ```

 ### SQL to run the change
 ```
 UPDATE public."Users"
+SET "UserDirectoryConnectorName" = 'STAFF'
-WHERE "UserDirectory" = 'ADMIN'
+WHERE "UserDirectory" = 'STAFF'
-AND "UserDirectoryConnectorName" <> 'ADMIN';
+AND "UserDirectoryConnectorName" <> 'STAFF';
 ```